 After buying some bud you can tell if it’s been flushed or not simply by lighting it up!
-If the joint is hard to light and the ash is dark it’s probably not been flushed.
-Your ash should be white-gray and inhaling should be like it’s meant to be- , Mmmmh smooth and tasty.
+If the joint is hard to light and the ash is dark, it’s probably not been flushed.
+Your ash should be white-gray, and inhaling should be like it’s meant to be, Mmmmh smooth and tasty.

-Pump and Drain
+Pump and drain

 The entire flushing will take 2 weeks if you want it done thoroughly, but if you don’t think you need to do it for so long, aim for at least 10 days.
 Let’s first look at flushing when you are using soil as your medium.
 First off, put your pots in a draining tray to catch the runoff water.
-You can also place them in a large enough sink if you have it.
-Then, using pure water with a pH of from 6.0 to 6.8 water your plants with a few gallons of water.
-Use a shop-vac to suck up the water from the draining tray.
-Avoid letting your plant sit in the runoff water for too long as the nutrients can get leached in again and that will just make the whole process pointless.
+You can also place them in a large enough sink if you have one.
+Then, using pure water with a pH of 6.0 to 6.8 water your plants with a few gallons of water.
+Use a shop vac to suck up the water from the draining tray.
+Avoid letting your plant sit in the runoff water for too long as the nutrients can get leached in again and that will just make the entire process pointless.

 The idea stays basically the same if you’re using a hydro setup.
 Unplug your water pump and drain all the water.
 After detaching the hoses from the bucket, sterilize your system.
 Now you can add the water back into the reservoir.
-Don’t forget that you water should have a pH of between 5.5 and 6.5.
+Don’t forget that your water should have a pH of between 5.5 and 6.5.
 Now you can reattach the hoses and let the water circulate for 2-3 hours.
 Next, you should repeat the process of draining your system and adding new water.
 Allow that water to circulate in your system until the following day.
 Replace the water again for the 3rd time and keep this water circulating for the next 10-14 days.
-Keep an eye on your pH throughout the whole thing.
+Keep an eye on your pH throughout the whole process.

-If you go through with flushing your plants before harvest you will certainly thank me; toking on your clean and wonderfully self-grown bud will be smoother than hot butter… Enjoy!
+If you go through with flushing your plants before harvest, you will certainly thank me; toking on your clean and wonderfully self-grown bud will be smoother than hot butter… Enjoy!